-This BLOG On Sellers Concessions And Closing Costs Mortgage Guidelines On Home Purchase Was UPDATED On November 20th, 2018
+This BLOG On Sellers Concessions And Closing Costs Mortgage Guidelines On Home Purchase Was UPDATED And PUBLISHED On October 16th, 2020

 There are a lot of costs involved when purchasing a new home.

 - The down payment on a home purchase is fixed set percentage

 - However, the closing costs on a home purchase is dependent on many factors

 - Closing costs depends on the type of property and the county and state the property is located